 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does self-provisioning mean in this context?
+What is self-provisioning in IT?

 Open an interactive chat with Bash